 Question 4: What are the relative advantages/merits of the different mechanisms for cooperation, and do you see any opportunities for improvements?

 There are, Dr Poonpat feels, too many frameworks, but there is a different rationale to each one of them.
 So, the relative advantages will differ.
-The MRC focusses more on the environment and livelihoods; ACMECS is more about economy, infrastructure and ‘the social life’; the LMC is focusses on connectivity, infrastructure and capacity-building, providing training opportunities in its various focal areas; from time to time, the LMI also provides capacity building, but also gender, SMEs, and ensuring that hydropower works at maximum efficiency.
+The MRC focusses more on the environment and livelihoods; ACMECS is more about economy, infrastructure and ‘the social life’; the LMC focusses on connectivity, infrastructure and capacity-building, providing training opportunities in its various focal areas; from time to time, the LMI also provides capacity building, but also gender, SMEs, and ensuring that hydropower works at maximum efficiency.

 Question 5: In your opinion, when cooperation occurs between Lancang-Mekong countries, what indicates its success?
 How do you know if cooperation is successful?